-- Participate in public outreach activities related to communication regarding the policy objectives of Social Housing and specific issues related to project siting; and - b.
+- a.
+Participate in public outreach activities related to communication regarding the policy objectives of affordable housing and specific issues related to project siting; and - b.
 Assist in the development of public participation/outreach strategies, as necessary. - c.
 Provide financial analysis and budget planning to the City to maintain the affordable housing portfolio;